 HIS 544: History of the Body

-I teach courses on both Chinese history and the history of medicine.
+I teach courses on both Asian history and the history of medicine.
 Besides the courses listed above, I also plan to offer the following courses: Introduction to Health, Medicine, and Society (HIS 144), China in the World (HIS 391), the history of epidemics from the Black Death to Ebola, medieval history, and the history of senses.
 I am keen in introducing comparative perspectives into my teaching to broaden students’ horizons, and trying creative assignments (multimedia productions, for example) to enrich their learning experience.

 Healing with Poisons: Potent Medicines in Medieval China (University of Washington Press, 2021).
 Open access edition.

 “Poisons in the Premodern World.”
 Encyclopedia of the History of Science (May, 2021).

 “Fluid Being: Mercury in Chinese Medicine and Alchemy.”
 Co-authored with Shigehisa Kuriyama, in Fluid Matter(s): Flow and Transformation in the History of the Body, edited by Natalie Köhle and Shigehisa Kuriyama.
 Asian Studies Monograph Series 14.
 Canberra, Australian National University Press, 2020.

 “Words, Demons, and Illness: Incantatory Healing in Medieval China.”
 Asian Medicine 14 (2019): 1-29.